Last updated on March 23rd, 2022 at 01:47 am

 Drive shots are fast shots aimed to hit low over the net, making your opponent to move quickly.
 This shot can be done on both forehand and backhand, with drive shots you don’t really need to move your feet.

-There are a variety of basic badminton shots all can be played either forehand or backhand.
+There are a variety of basic shots, all can be played either forehand or backhand.

 Further Information